answerdigital/oxford-omop-data-mapper/docs/transformation-documentation/ConditionOccurrence_condition_source_concept_id.md

 from lung
 where NHSNumber is not null
-  and CancerHistology is not null and CancerTopography is not null
+  and CancerHistology is not null and CancerTopography is not null;

 ```